-National Park Service Rangers and US Park Police (USPP) not only enforce the laws that protect people and the parks, but also can be called upon to respond to emergency medical incidents (EMS), structural and wildland fire calls and search and rescue (SAR) missions, often times in cooperation with local county or State entities.
-While search and rescue in the park is a function of the Ranger Division they can also gain assistance from the Park’s helitack crews, as well as other park personnel.
+National Park Service rangers and the United States Park Police (USPP) not only enforce the laws that protect people and the parks, but also can be called upon to respond to emergency medical incidents, structural and wildland fire calls, and search and rescue (SAR) missions, often times in cooperation with local, county, or state entities.
+Although search and rescue in the park is a function of the Ranger Division, they can also gain assistance from the park’s helitack crews, as well as other park personnel.

 Aviation’s Role in Search and Rescue (SAR)

-The NPS provides for SAR for persons within NPS areas and assists local agencies through mutual aid agreements.
-The NPS responds to approximately 4,500 SAR incidents that include from 50,000 to 100,000 personnel hours annually.
+The NPS provides SAR for persons within NPS areas and assists local agencies through mutual aid agreements.
+The NPS responds to approximately 4,500 SAR incidents annually, which consume a total of approximately 50,000-100,000 personnel hours.
 Incidents range from searching for lost hikers to performing complex technical rescues in high altitude, mountainous environments.
-In addition to helicopters in some cases, various types of technical equipment and vehicles are used to perform these jobs including: computer-based SAR programs, satellite technology, snow vehicles, and watercraft.
+In addition to helicopters in some cases, various types of technical equipment and vehicles are used to perform these jobs, including computer-based SAR programs, satellite technology, snow vehicles, and watercraft.

 Aviation Elements in SAR

-Aerial Reconnaissance—While some Parks have their own aviation assets, others depend upon Military, State, County or other cooperators to provide aircraft that will assist in aerial searches for missing or injured visitors.
+Aerial Reconnaissance—Although some parks have their own aviation equipment, others depend upon military, state, county, or other cooperators to provide aircraft that will assist in aerial searches for missing or injured visitors.

 Deployment of Search Personnel—Aircraft can be used to bring rescuers closer to victims.
 The most common method would be to simply ferry searchers to the search site by airplane or helicopter.

-Insertion—Some park programs and the USPP are trained and certified to perform shorthaul, rappel, power on landing and/or hoist which can all be used to insert rescue personnel once a victim is located.
+Insertion—Some park personnel and the USPP are trained and certified to perform short-haul, rappel, power on landing, and/or hoist techniques, which can all be used to insert rescue personnel once a victim is located.

-Another option for the pilot and rescuers is a Single-skid, Toe-in and hover Exit/entry Procedures (STEP) if they have trained and been certified to do so.
-In a single skid procedure, the pilot brings the helicopter in to a point as close as possible to the victim and touches one skid or wheel down while still maintaining lift with the blades.
+Another option for the pilot and rescuers is a Single-skid, Toe-in, and hover Exit/entry Procedure (STEP) if they have trained and been certified to do so.
+In a single-skid procedure, the pilot brings the helicopter into a point as close as possible to the victim and touches one skid or wheel down while still maintaining lift with the blades.
 The rescuer then exits the aircraft without it ever completely landing and administers aid or prepares the injured person for extraction.

-Extraction/Transportation—If the victim is in an area that will present danger to the rescuers trying to use ground rescue methods, the helicopter and crew can perform shorthaul, rappel, power on landing and/or hoist for extraction.
+Extraction/Transportation—If the victim is in an area that will present danger to the rescuers trying to use ground rescue methods, the helicopter and crew can perform short-haul, rappel, power on landing, and/or hoist for extraction.
 Victims can either be transported via aircraft to the nearest hospital or to a landing zone to be transported by ground.
 Read the 2017 NPS Helicopter Short-haul Operations Plan.